AWS Distro for OpenTelemetry

 Requirements

-The Lambda layer supports the Java 11 (Corretto) Lambda runtime.
+The Lambda layer supports Java 11 (Corretto) and Java 17 Lambda runtimes.
 It does not support the Java 8 Lambda runtimes.
 For more information about supported Java versions, see the OpenTelemetry Java documentation.

 Note: ADOT Lambda Layer for Java Auto-instrumentation Agent - Automatic instrumentation has a notable impact on startup time on AWS Lambda and you will generally need to use this along with provisioned concurrency and warmup requests to serve production requests without causing timeouts on initial requests while it initializes.